samlin0906/Arduino/README.md

 # RTC

-Wire Library
+//Wire Library
 This library allows you to communicate with I2C / TWI devices.
 On the Arduino boards with the R3 layout (1.0 pinout), the SDA (data line) and SCL (clock line) are on the pin headers close to the AREF pin.

+//DS3231
-The DS3231 is a serial RTC driven by a temperaturecompensated 32kHz crystal oscillator.
+is a serial RTC driven by a temperaturecompensated 32kHz crystal oscillator.

-Binary-Coded Decimal, BCD
+//Binary-Coded Decimal, BCD
 There is no special standard for BCD numbers.
 There are no special data types for BCD code in Step7 either.
 BCD numbers are a subset of the hexadecimal numbers for which the data types BYTE, WORD and DWORD are used.
 Therefore, BCD numbers are entered as hexadecimal numbers in STEP7, but only the digits 0 to 9 are used, as in the decimal system.